Clean Architecture on iOS

 MVC, MVVM, MVP, VIPER are just design patterns for the UI layer.
 They don’t solve the problem of who should handle many other responsibilities like: business rules, data access and storage, notifications, navigation and deeplinking, … Evem though our community is constantly debating which pattern is best and new ones keep coming out, there’s hardly any evidence for it.
 Indeed, certain patterns are better matches for specific constraints:

-• for example, MVC is better suited for UIKit components as they are already built around the UIViewController subtypes
+- for example, MVC is better suited for

-• MVVM seems to fit better when working with SwiftUI
+subtypes - MVVM seems to fit better when working with

 8a.
 The issue of massive components